madetech/clean-architecture/gateway.md

-# Gateways
+# Gateway

+The responsibility of a gateway is to adapt an IO mechanism for your [Use Cases](use_case.md).

+Usually, a gateway will be the adapter between a data source (e.g. Postgresql) and a particular [Domain](domain.md) object (e.g. Order)

+In Object-Oriented languages a gateways are usually a class which implements an interface.

-Contains IO adapters (e.g. files, database or API calls)
+IO is could be anything external to your application e.g. files, database or even HTTP API calls

 It is the responsibility of Gateways to (one or more of):